-Lorne Alexander Julien was born and raised in Millbrook First Nation Community near Truro, Nova Scotia.
+Lorne Alexander Julien is a proud Mi’kmaq artist and member of Millbrook First Nation, near Truro, Nova Scotia, where he grew up.
 His given Mi’kmaw name “Warrior on the Hill” was earned in his youth when he learned about the spiritual ways of his people.
-A self taught artist, who has been following his passion since childhood.
+Lorne is a self taught artist, who has been following his passion since childhood.

-In his practice he uses bright colors and is known for the bold beauty of his artwork that touches hearts.
+In his practice he uses bright colours and is known for the bold beauty of his artwork that touches hearts.

 His vivid style and clear lines translate very well into creating large murals.
-Some of his murals can be seen at the Veterinary College in Charlottetown PEI, North East King’s and Hants East High School.
+Some of his murals can be seen in Halifax on Agricola St and on Main Street in Kentville..

 Lorne is constantly developing his practice, now becoming proficient in stained glass.
 These pieces further display his diverse love and talent for creating vibrantly colorful artworks.